 Benefit-in-Kind gap

-SEAI do not provide Benefit-in-Kind (BIK) to any employee in the organisation and therefore 0% of male employees and 0% of female employees receive BIK from the organisation.
+SEAI does not provide Benefit-in-Kind (BIK) to any employee in the organisation and therefore this gap is not relevant.
+0% of male employees and 0% of female employees receive BIK from the organisation.

 Part-time employees